 An exclusion for gender-transition health care targets transgender people because it excludes coverage for medically-necessary healthcare for no reason other than a transgender person needs it.
 Only transgender people need gender-transition care.
-A treatment that may radically change sex characteristics, such as a mastectomy, is not subject to the exclusion unless it is undertaken for the very purpose of changing sex characteristics-that is, unless it is undertaken by a transgender person.
+A health plan with a transgender exclusion withdraws coverage precisely because it is needed by a transgender person, even when the very same procedures are otherwise covered.
+Take mastectomy for example, many people may need this procedure as treatment for a variety of medical conditions, but where an exclusion for transgender care is applied, people seeking the treatment for gender transition would be denied insurance coverage because they are transgender.
 The exclusion on its own terms is the "but-for cause" of an adverse employment action on the basis of sex.
-The exclusion applies only where an employee seeks gender transition and it denies coverage for healthcare that would otherwise be covered as medically necessary.

-Federal courts have consistently found that transgender exclusions in employee health plans violate Title VII or analogous sex discrimination provisions in Title IX or Section 1557 of the Affordable Care Act.76 For example, in Boyden v.
+Federal courts have consistently found that transgender exclusions in employee health plans violate Title VII or analogous sex discrimination provisions in Title IX or Section 1557 of the Affordable Care Act.
+For example, in Boyden v.
 Conlin, a court found that the exclusion of trans health care in the Wisconsin state employee health plan violated Title VII, § 1557 and Equal Protection.
-Just prior to the ruling, noting that the "legal landscape" had changed, the Wisconsin Group Insurance Board voted to voluntarily remove the exclusion.77 A jury issued a \$780,500 verdict for the plaintiffs, including reimbursement for facial gender reassignment surgery.78
+Just prior to the ruling, noting that the "legal landscape" had changed, the Wisconsin Group Insurance Board voted to voluntarily remove the exclusion.
+A jury issued a \$780,500 verdict for the plaintiffs, including reimbursement for facial gender reassignment surgery.

 Transgender exclusions also constitute sex discrimination for another reason.
-"Sex" is defined at a minimum to include the physical characteristics that comprise one's sex, i.e., brain characteristics, hormone levels, genital appearance, reproductive organs, and secondary sex characteristics such as breasts and facial features.79 Under Title VII, an employer cannot fire a woman for not having a uterus or require all men to have a certain level of testosterone.
-Similarly, it would be discriminatory to offer an insurance policy that prohibited coverage for sexlinked services, such as hysterectomies or prostate exams.
+"Sex" is defined at a minimum to include the physical characteristics that comprise one's sex, i.e., brain characteristics, hormone levels, genital appearance,